Council Tax Data

 Administrative simplicity and revenue stability

 Council Tax is operationally cheap to run.
-The banding model means the Valuation Office Agency need not conduct annual reassessments of the entire housing stock; band determinations are largely a one-off exercise.
-As a result, collection costs are very low relative to the revenue raised, and local authorities can budget confidently on the basis of a predictable and stable yield.
-The system has proved durable: Council Tax replaced the Community Charge in 1993 and has remained broadly unchanged since, which itself reflects a degree of practical resilience.
+Band determinations are largely a one-off exercise, so collection costs are very low relative to revenue raised and local authorities can budget on the basis of a predictable, stable yield.
+The system has proved durable; broadly unchanged since replacing the Community Charge in 1993.

 Targeted relief mechanisms

-The system includes significant built-in protections for lower-income and vulnerable households.
-A 25% single-occupier discount, full exemptions for students and the severely mentally impaired, and the Council Tax Support scheme, through which local authorities can reduce or eliminate liability for households on low incomes, provide meaningful distributional mitigation.
-These mechanisms are administered at local level, allowing councils some flexibility to design relief structures appropriate to their population.
+The system includes built-in protections: a 25% single-occupier discount, full exemptions for students and the severely mentally impaired, and Council Tax Support through which authorities can reduce or eliminate liability for low-income households.
+These are administered locally, giving councils flexibility to tailor relief.

 No disincentive to transaction

-As an annual holding tax rather than a transaction tax, Council Tax does not penalise owners or occupiers for moving.
-Unlike Stamp Duty Land Tax, it creates no direct financial barrier to transaction and therefore does not contribute to the lock-in effects documented in the transaction-tax literature.
-This is an underappreciated structural advantage: the tax is recurrent and therefore reflects ongoing occupation rather than the incidental event of purchase.
+As an annual holding tax, Council Tax creates no direct financial barrier to moving; unlike SDLT, it does not contribute to the lock-in effects documented in the transaction-tax literature.
+This is an underappreciated structural advantage.

 Weaknesses